ldkong1205/MSc-Dissertation/README.md

 #### Some Notes about YOLO, YOLOv2, and YOLOv3:

-- Aim: objective detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search).
+- **Aim:** objective detection and confidence evaluation with one stage (different from region proposal-based two-stage approaches which require selective search and regression).

+-

-- The structure of YOLO:
+- **The structure of YOLO:**